rapidsai/cudf/docs/cudf/source/developer_guide/developer_guide.md

 Upon removal this issue may be closed.
 Additionally, when removing an API, make sure to remove all tests and documentation.

-Deprecation messages should follow these guidelines:
+Deprecation messages should:
-- Emit a FutureWarning.
+- emit a FutureWarning;
-- Use a single line (no newline characters)
+- consist of a single line with no newline characters.
-- Indicate a replacement API, if any exists.
-  Deprecations are an opportunity to show users better ways to do things.
+- indicate a replacement API, if any exists (deprecation messages are an opportunity to show users better ways to do things);
-- Don't specify a version when removal will occur.
-  This gives us more flexibility.
+- not specify a version when removal will occur (this gives us more flexibility).

 For example:
 ```python